karrot-dev/karrot-frontend/CONTRIBUTE.md

 +-<service>.spec.js         tests
 ```

+## Naming conventions
+* components, that don't add a route (=partials) should have a "_"-prefix in their folder name

 ## Code style
 * use the *.editorconfig* file (for atom: install *editorconfig* module)
 * Use ES6 features (except of `Promise`, see here: https://github.com/yunity/foodsaving-frontend/issues/45)
+* Avoid creating directives
+* Avoid global components, import them where needed

 ## How to use what?